Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Editorial framework visual showing key supplement evaluation factors: ingredient purpose, dose, formulation, quality signals, and population context.

-Evidence First Wellness evaluates supplements by looking beyond the front label, considering ingredient purpose, dose, formulation, quality signals, and population context.
+Evidence First Wellness evaluates supplements by looking beyond the front label, including ingredient purpose, dose, formulation, quality signals, and population context.

 The Five Things I Look at When Evaluating a Supplement